box-community/box-custom-portal-demo/README.md

 cp .env_example .env
 ```

+Fill the .env file with appropriate values.

 Run the project locally using Vercel CLI.
+If you're using Vercel for the first time, install it locally:

 ```bash
 npm i -g vercel